-Tunicates are typically found in sheltered areas, attached to rocks, eelgrass, seaweeds, other animals or on man-made structures such as boat hulls,
+Tunicates are typically found in sheltered areas, attached to rocks, eelgrass, seaweeds, other animals or on man-made structures such as boat hulls, buoys, ropes, anchors, floating docks, aquaculture gear and wharf pilings.

 SOLITARY OR COLONIAL

 Tunicates can be either solitary or colonial.
 Several colonial species form gelatinous mats that may cover almost anything underwater.